Divers recover crashed Indonesian plane's data recorder

 The device is expected to help investigators determine what caused the Boeing 737-500 to nosedive into the ocean in heavy rain shortly after taking off from Jakarta on Saturday.

+The 26-year-old jet had been out of service for almost nine months because of flight cutbacks caused by the coronavirus pandemic, officials said.
+It resumed commercial flights last month.

-TV stations showed divers on an inflatable raft with a large white container containing the device heading to a Jakarta port.
+TV stations showed divers on an inflatable raft with a large white container containing the flight data recorder heading to a Jakarta port.

 Military chief Air Chief Marshal Hadi Tjahjanto said the plane’s other “black box,” the cockpit voice recorder, was likely to be found soon because its beacon was being emitted in the same area.